-Who would guess the number one killer of women in the U.S.A. has a connection with the mouth?
+Who would guess the number one killer of women in the U.S.A. is heart disease, which has a connection with the mouth?
 Health of the mouth does affect women's health, and this is certainly true as we learn more about how the mouth affects overall health.
 It's true, your mouth has a lot to say about your general health, including increasing the risk of heart disease, stroke, and other health issues.
 If you have bad breath or occasional bleeding when you brush or floss, better head for your dentist.
 These are all signs of gum disease, which studies report may increase your risk of cardiovascular disease, heart disease, stroke, and problem pregnancies.

 The Ups & Downs of Hormones

 Women experience hormonal changes throughout life.
 The stages of life when hormones tend to vary the most include puberty, monthly menstrual cycle, using birth control pills or devices, during pregnancy and menopause.

 The importance of taking care of the mouth during childhood and adolescents cannot be emphasized enough.
 Puberty involves reproductive changes with increase production levels of estrogen and progesterone.
 These levels will most likely stay the same during a women's life.
 However, the initial rise in these hormones during puberty triggers small blood vessels in the gums to dilate.
 This may cause sensitive gums, sore mouth, bleeding and swollen gums.